 Every five years the political science program conducts a review of its program.
 This includes an evaluation of its assessment plan and recommendations for changes.
 As part of the process an outside evaluator from another university reviews the program and its assessment plan.
 The recommendations are reported to the faculty, the department chair and college dean.
-In addition, an alumni survey is conducted to determine whether the program has provided its students with the tools necessary for their professional and individual development on a long-term basis.
+In addition, an alumni survey is conducted to determine if the program has provided its students with the tools necessary for their professional and individual development on a long-term basis.

-In summary, the program has instituted the following assessment tools beyond the normal review of syllabi, student critiques, etc.
+In summary, the program has instituted four assessment tools beyond the normal review of syllabi, student critiques, etc.

-1. The program requires all majors to meet with faculty in a group each fall and spring semester.
-As part of this meeting, we solicit inputs about the program and views towards its improvement, as well as providing guidance and advice about succeeding in the program.

-2. All graduates must complete a survey about the Political Science program they just completed.
-The survey solicits in-depth comments about the student's tenure at CSU-Pueblo, specifically about the curriculum, faculty, etc. An important component of this is the request for suggestions to improve the program.

-3. Periodically, the Political Science Program sends out surveys to graduates about their perceptions of the CSU-Pueblo experience and its influence on their lives-especially in preparing them for their current careers.

-4. Throughout the year, the political science faculty members meet to review the curriculum and other aspects of the program.
-At that time, specific plans with time-lines are made if changes are needed in course offerings or any other aspect of the program.

-5. Community intern directors are asked to determine if the program is providing students with the skills needed for on-site professional development.
+- 1. All students upon entering the program must begin a student portfolio that is kept current throughout their time here (see Appendix A for Portfolio requirements).
+At the end of the Senior Seminar which is normally completed in the spring of the student's graduating year, each student must turn in this portfolio.
+Before the Summer break, the Political Science Faculty review all of these portfolios and make comments about them to be kept in each portfolio.
+During the 5-year review and during accreditation these portfolios are reviewed by external evaluators.
+These have been extremely useful in tracking improvement and quality of our graduates from the time they arrive until they graduate. - 2.
+The program requires all majors to meet with faculty in a group each fall and spring semester.
+As part of this meeting, we solicit inputs about the program and views to its improvement, as well as provide guidance and advice about succeeding. - 3.
+All graduates must take a survey about the Political Science program they just completed.
+The survey solicits in-depth comments about the students' tenure at CSU-Pueblo, specifically about the curriculum, faculty, etc. An important part of this is the request for views to improve the program. - 4.
+Periodically, the Political Science Program sends out surveys to graduates about their perceptions of the CSU-P experience and its influence on their lives now-especially in preparing them for their current careers. - 5.
+Throughout the year, the political science faculty members meet to review the curriculum and other aspects of the program.
+At that time specific plans with time-lines are made if changes are needed in course offerings or any other aspect of the program. - 6.
+Community intern directors are asked to determine if the program is providing students with the skills needed for on-site professional development.